 The gelding operation is a very common procedure but can have elevated risks if the horse has matured into an adult stallion.
 Complications such as colic, herniation, infection, or reactions to the anesthesia can occasionally make the operation fatal.

-What’s the Female Horse Equivalent of Gelding?
+The Female Horse Equivalent of Gelding

 Horses are very large animals.
 Because their health depends on their ability to move, stand, and walk, horses have relatively low rates of veterinary surgery survival compared to other mammals.

-When a mare is spayed the mare must be put under deep anesthesia in a special veterinary clinic with an operating room designed for large animals.
-When vets spay a mare, the entire uterus is removed and the operation is, as it is for female humans, a very invasive surgery that is more expensive and has a longer recovery time than gelding.
+When a mare is spayed, the mare must be put under deep anesthesia in a special veterinary clinic with an operating room designed for large animals.
+When vets spay a mare, the entire uterus is removed and the operation is (as it is for female humans) a very invasive surgery.
+Spaying a mare is more expensive and has a longer recovery time than gelding.

 Spaying female horses is possible but the practice is very uncommon.